Posted 02.19.2021 by Josh Krakauer

 Level 1 to Level 2

-You don’t have a cohesive social media marketing strategy.
+You’ve established a social media presence but not a clear strategy.
 You post when you have the time or feel an inclination, but that isn’t reaping the results you want.
-To start seeing substantial results, you need to commit time and a budget to building – and sticking – to a strategy.
+To start seeing substantial results, you need to commit time and a budget to building – and sticking – to a growth strategy.

 Level 2 to Level 3

-You’re starting to invest time and money in social media.
-You want to level up from routine and mediocre content to purposeful, results-driven content and begin integrating sales with social media seamlessly.
+You’re starting to invest time and money in social media—good for you!
+Now the pressure is coming to “level up.”
+You want to upgrade from routine and repeatable content to purposeful, channel-specific, results-driven content and begin integrating sales with social media seamlessly.
+It’s hard to accomplish all of that when it’s not your full-time job.
 And that’s your biggest challenge right now.

 Level 3 to Level 4

-You have a robust social media team and a winning social media strategy.
-You’re seeing excellent results on social media.
+You’re seeing bigger results on social media and people are noticing.
 But you want to do more.
 You’re willing to take risks and create trends on social that others will follow.
 You want to try strategies and conduct innovative campaigns to take your brand even further up the social ladder.
+Unfortunately you’re limited by the capacity of your team (which might just be you).

 Level 4 to Level 5